top of page

 In 1419, Emperor Zhu Di commanded the construction of a royal city surrounding the Golden Hall, modeled on his Royal Forbidden City in Beijing.

-This Stone-Walled Forbidden City was built for Zhenwu Dadi to live.
+This Stone-Walled Forbidden City was built for Zhenwu Dadi to live in.

 Building Complex of Stone-Walled Forbidden City or Zijin Cheng of Wudang Mountains